siddharthvij10/Session5/Readme.md

 # Dog Breed Image Classification Project

 ## Overview
 This project focuses on building a model to classify dog breeds using a dataset from Kaggle.
-The project includes creating a DataModule for handling the dataset, training a model, evaluating its performance, and running inference on new images using Docker for reproducibility.
+The project includes creating a DataModule for handling the dataset, training a model, evaluating its performance, and running inference on new images using Docker for reproducibility

 ## Dataset
 - **Dataset**: [Dog Breed Image Dataset](https://www.kaggle.com/datasets/khushikhushikhushi/dog-breed-image-dataset)